 I added dried lavender buds to the candle wax.

 You don’t need a lot of supplies … candle wax, essential lavender oil, candle wicks, candle dye, glass containers, and of course the lavender buds.
-You can purchase a bag of lavender buds from Save on Crafts and you’ll find candle making supplies online or at your local craft store.
+You’ll find candle making supplies online or at your local craft store.

 Start by placing wax or parchment paper under the jars to catch any wax that might drip when pouring your candles.
 Hot glue the bottom of the candle wicks to the bottoms of your glass jars, being sure to place them in the center of the jar.
 Make sure the wick extends at least 1/2″ above where the top of the wax will be.